survivejs/react-book/manuscript/04_implementing_notes.md

 ![Deleted a note](images/react_07.png)

-We have a fairly well working little application now.
+We have a fairly well-working little application now.
 We can create, update and delete `Notes` now.
-During this process we learned something about props and state.
+During this process, we learned something about props and state.
 There's more than that to React, though.

 T> Now delete is sort of blunt.
 One interesting way to develop this further would be to add confirmation.
 One simple way to achieve this would be to show yes/no buttons before performing the action.
 The logic would be more or less the same as for editing.
 This behavior could be extracted into a component of its own.

 ## Styling Notes

-Aesthetically our current application is very barebones.
+Aesthetically, our current application is very barebones.
 As pretty applications are more fun to use, we can do a little something about that.
 The first step is to get rid of that horrible *serif* font.

 **app/main.css**